GNUAspell/aspell/README.md

 Autogen should be run when ever anything but the source files or Makefile.am files are modified.

-Than to build and install:
+Then to build and install:
 ```
 make
 make install